Skip to content

-A binary tree is a non-linear data structure that represents the hierarchical relationship between ancestors and descendants and embodies the divide-and-conquer logic of "splitting into two".
+A binary tree is a non-linear data structure that represents the derivation relationship between "ancestors" and "descendants" and embodies the divide-and-conquer logic of "one divides into two".
 Similar to a linked list, the basic unit of a binary tree is a node, and each node contains a value, a reference to its left child node, and a reference to its right child node.

 /* Binary tree node */